MHeironimus/ArduinoJoystickLibrary/README.md

 Release the indicated button (range: `0` - (`buttonCount - 1`)).
 The button is the 0-based button number (i.e. button #1 is `0`, button #2 is `1`, etc.).

 ###Joystick.setHatSwitch(byte hatSwitch, int value)
 Sets the value of the specified hat switch.
 The hatSwitch is 0-based (i.e. hat switch #1 is `0` and hat switch #2 is `1`).
 The value is from 0° to 360°, but in 45° increments.
 Any value less than 45° will be rounded down (i.e. 44° is rounded down to 0°, 89° is rounded down to 45°, etc.).
-Set the value to `-1` to release the hat switch.
+Set the value to `JOYSTICK_HATSWITCH_RELEASE` or `-1` to release the hat switch.

 ###Joystick.sendState()
 Sends the updated joystick state to the host computer.
 Only needs to be called if `AutoSendState` is `false` (see `Joystick.begin` for more details).